fedoranimus/todoist-api/source/includes/v7/_notes.md

 >>> api.commit()
 ```

-Add a note.
+Adds a new note to the user account related to the API credentials.

 ### Required arguments

 Argument | Description
 -------- | -----------
-item_id | The item which the note is part of (a unique number or temp id).
+item_id *Integer* | The item which the note is part of (a unique number or temp id).
-content | The content of the note (a string value).
+content *String* | The content of the note (a string value).

 ### Optional arguments

 Argument | Description
 -------- | -----------
-file_attachment *Object* | A file attached to the note (see more details about attachments above, and learn how to upload a file in the `Uploads` section).
+file_attachment *Object* | A file attached to the note (see more details about attachments above, and learn how to upload a file in the [Uploads section](#uploads)).
 uids_to_notify *Array of Integer* | A list of user ids to notify.